apache/cordova-plugin-inappbrowser/README.md

     + `event` raises an custom event with given text as event name when custom button is pressed.
 The callbacks to custom button events will receive an event object that contains the following properties: `url` is the current URL shown in browser and `index` is the index of the selected button in `customButtons`.
 + `backButtonCanClose` allows back button to close browser when there's no more to go back.
 Otherwise, back button will be disabled.
 + `disableAnimation` when set to true, disables browser show and close animations.
++ `fullscreen` when set to `true`, WebView will expand to the full height of the app, going under the toolbar.
+This flag combined with transparent toolbar color could allow toolbar buttons to appear floating on top of the WebView.
+(Remember, this plugin supports RGBA color format.)
+Optional.

 All properties are optional with little default values.
 If a property is not given, its corresponding UI element will not be shown.